Laguna1989/obsidian_notes/Learnings/books/Robert Nystrom - Game Programming Patterns.md

     - Reduce behavioral overlap between derived classes
     - provided operations can either be
         - functions like playSound() or spawnParticles()
-        - getters for interfaces (getGame()) &lt;- Hint: Only hand out interfaces to avoid a brittle base class
+        - getters for interfaces (getGame()) <- Hint: Only hand out interfaces to avoid a brittle base class
     - How does the base class get the needed features
         - Constructor injection - Bad because every class will have to provide all needed systems
         - Property Injection (whyever it is called init) - Good, but can easily be used wrongly